tudocomp/tudocomp/README.md

   - doxygen (optional, for documentation)
 - C++ libraries
   - glog
-  - sdsl-lite

 Additionally, the makefile requires a internet connection because some of the dependencies are downloaded directly, including:

-- Some C++ libraries like gtest
+- C++ libraries like gtest, docopt, sdsl-lite
-- The text test corpus (big, but optional)
+- The text test corpus (optional, ca 10GB)

 # Compiling and running unit tests